Timsto/Timsto/README.md

 - 📝 I try to regulary write articles on [AzureHero]

+- 👯 Searching for Speaking Opportunities at Events/Meetups

 - 📫 How to reach me **tim.stock@kerncloud.net**

 - ⚡ Fun fact **What do you call a magic dog?
 A Labracadabrador.**